mmbman/Katagiri/1979-08-01-Diamond-Sutra-Emptiness.md

 ##### 11:27

 The final goal is that you must be free from the experience of satori.
-That is the third, the one which is called ‘sho’, which literally means ‘verification’.
-Verification which is called ‘sho’ is oneness with the original nature of being.
+That is the third, the one which is called *sho*, which literally means “verification”.
+Verification which is called *sho* is oneness with the original nature of being.
 There is no gap between; exactly your daily living is perfectly in accord with the original nature of existence, the rhythm of the nature of existence.

-That is the third one, which is called ‘sho’, usually translated as realization.
+That is the third one, which is called *sho*, usually translated as realization.
 This third [enlightenment](glossary#enlightenment) is the highest spiritual level, in which you can be free from awareness and satori.
 So, there is no trace of satori, no trace of awareness.
 That is called sho, verification, because you are already one with the original nature of existence, even though you don’t realize it.
 You are already right in the middle of the nature of existence.

-By this ‘sho’, [enlightenment](glossary#enlightenment), your life is supported, helped, constantly, regardless of whether you like or dislike it.
+By this *sho*, [enlightenment](glossary#enlightenment), your life is supported, helped, constantly, regardless of whether you like or dislike it.
 That is the total picture of [the] existence you have.

 This is enlightenment.
 That’s why [Buddha](glossary#buddha) says, “Is there any [dharma](glossary#dharma) which the [Tathāgata](glossary#tathāgata) has fully known as ‘the utmost, right and perfect enlightenment’?”
-This is really pointing to the third enlightenment, which is called ‘sho’: perfect, right, supreme enlightenment.
+This is really pointing to the third enlightenment, which is called *sho*: perfect, right, supreme enlightenment.
 But if you get *something* at the conscious level, it is not real enlightenment, it is called awareness, or satori, et cetera.
 Real satori enlightenment, which is called sho, is nothing you can get in your hand.
 But, you can *be with it*, always, constantly.

 That is enlightenment, real enlightenment.
 That’s why, if you are called Buddha – does Buddha experience enlightenment, which he has known perfectly, as perfect, right, supreme enlightenment?
 [Subhuti](glossary#subhuti) says, “No.”

 ##### 16:04

-So let’s see about this utmost, right, perfect [enlightenment](glossary#enlightenment), represented as ‘sho’ in Japanese.
+So let’s see about this utmost, right, perfect [enlightenment](glossary#enlightenment), represented as *sho* in Japanese.

 The commentary by [Conze](glossary#edward-conze) says: